dhruvp/math-blog/_posts/2020-07-19-quantum-computers.md

 <p class='image-block'>
     <img src='/public/images/quantum_computer/electron_spin.png'>
+    Just as light can be polarized in multiple directions at once, an electron can spin in multiple orientations at once.
+Image source: https://commons.princeton.edu/josephhenry/modern-understanding/.
 </p>

-Just as light can be polarized in multiple directions at once, an electron can spin in multiple orientations at once.

 To perform computations on these qubits, we similarly rotate the orientation of these electron spins in interesting ways.